tashsmit/unit-2/lessons/11_Notifications.md

 #### Notifications in Android

 Notifications are tricky because they are displayed outside of your application.
 Then notification drawer and notifications are controlled by the Android system.

+To trigger a notification, call `.notify()` on a `Notification` object.

 #### Notification Builder

 In order to create a `Notification` object, use the [`NotificationCompat.Builder`](http://developer.android.com/reference/android/support/v4/app/NotificationCompat.Builder.html).
 The notification information can be set up on the `Builder` object, and then the notification can be created by calling `.build()`.
-The Builder pattern is a common Android pattern.
+The Builder pattern is a common Android pattern, so that you create immutable objects.

 A Notification must include `setSmallIcon()`, `setContentTitle()` and `setContentText()`.